 1. Start with a Strong Executive Summary

-2. List Down Your Areas of Expertise
+2. List Your Areas of Expertise

-By highlighting these on your CV, hiring managers can get a good grasp of what you’re capable of doing and/or what you’ve experienced doing from your previous affiliations.
+By highlighting these on your CV, hiring managers can get a good grasp of what you’re capable of doing and/or your experience in previous roles.

 3. Highlight Internship Experiences, Projects, and Co-Curricular Activities

-No work experience?
-No problem.
-Instead, include internship experiences, part-time jobs, projects, co-curricular activities, as well as community services you’ve been a part of.
-Describe the primary roles you played, skills and abilities you’ve developed, and significant achievements you’ve accomplished, whether as part of a team or individually.
+Instead, focus on internship experiences, part-time jobs, projects, co-curricular activities, as well as community services you’ve been a part of.
+Describe the primary roles you played, skills and abilities you’ve developed, and significant achievements you’ve accomplished, whether individually or as part of a team.

-Highlight leadership, communication, organisational, and management skills you’ve learned and demonstrated as these are vital skills hiring managers look for in any candidate.
+Highlight leadership, communication, organisational, and management skills you’ve demonstrated – these are vital skills hiring managers look for in any candidate!

 4. Include Links to Your Professional Profile, Social Media Accounts, and Portfolio

 Recruiters and hiring managers can also learn more about you through your LinkedIn profile, social media profiles and personal portfolio websites or blogs.

 Always remember to clean up your social media accounts beforehand!
 Do especially ensure your LinkedIn profile is optimised and up-to-date.
 Not sure how?
 Just follow our LinkedIn profile building strategies.

 Remember to convey an image of professionalism.
 Give your potential employers a positive image of you, and increase your chances of being called in for an interview.